Are You Suffering from Erectile Dysfunction After Stroke Treatment?

 - Challenges such as a partner's inability to accept the disease

-Medications that can cause sexual dysfunction
+What are medications that can cause sexual dysfunction?

 "If, on one hand, pharmacotherapy is fundamental to better manage the disease and its potential complications, on the other hand, most drugs may cause sexual dysfunction [SD]," Calabrò explained in an article featured in the Journal of Men's Health in 2022.
 "Antihypertensive compounds are known to frequently cause SD, including erectile dysfunction (ED), ejaculation disorders and reduced sexual desire."

 Calabrò also highlighted beta blockers, diuretics, antidepressants, neuroleptics and sedatives as popular treatments for stroke patients that can produce undesired sexual side effects.

 "Antidepressants are most likely to cause SD due to an imbalance in the dopamine-serotonin ratio, considering that dopamine exerts a positive effect on sexuality, whereas most serotonin receptors negatively affect sexual function," Calabrò said in an email.

 Selective serotonin reuptake inhibitors (SSRIs), which are antidepressants, induce anorgasmia—the inability to achieve an orgasm—as well as delayed ejaculation.
 SSRIs are also associated with all phases of sexual function, he said.

 "Angiotensin II receptor antagonists exert the most severe effect on sexual function, especially when combined with diuretics, which impair sexuality through different and still not-well-known mechanisms, including lowering of blood volume and flow and decreasing electrolytes," Calabrò said.